Momentum-Team-8/momentum-team-8.github.io/course-outline.md

 For the entire 16 weeks, we are in session each day between 9:30 am - 5:30 pm, with a 1-hour break expected for lunch.
 You are expected to be online and available during these hours.

-We will not have class during the Thanksgiving holidays (Weds Nov 25-Friday Nov 27).

 ## Class & Assignments

 ### Daily schedule